kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter1.md

 xp: 50
 ```

-The breast cancer data set is available, pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named ''breast_cancer''.
+The breast cancer data set is available, pre-loaded for you through the `pandas.read_csv()` function into a Python dataframe, named ''bc''.
 You can now explore this dataframe by executing the following commands:

-- `breast_cancer.head()`: gives the top 5 rows of the data set
+- `bc.head()`: gives the top 5 rows of the data set

-- `breast_cancer.describe()` : descriptive statistics of the individual columns
+- `bc.describe()` : descriptive statistics of the individual columns

-- `breast_cancer.iloc[x,:]`: fulll content of the record with index x.
+- `bc.iloc[x,:]`: fulll content of the record with index x.
 Note that the first record has index 0 (so x=0)

-- `breast_cancer.columns`: gives the full list of column names
+- `bc.columns`: gives the full list of column names

-- `breast_cancer['column_name']`: gives all values for all subjects for the given column name.
-This syntaxis can be used in combination with the previous functions e.g. `breast_cancer['perimeter_mean'].describe()` gives the descriptive statistics only of this specific column
+- `bc['column_name']`: gives all values for all subjects for the given column name.
+This syntaxis can be used in combination with the previous functions e.g. `bc['perimeter_mean'].describe()` gives the descriptive statistics only of this specific column

 Use the above commands to indicate which answer is **NOT** true

 `@possible_answers`
-1. There are 569 records in the data set "breast_cancer"
+1. There are 569 records in the data set.
 2. The first three patients in the dataset have a diagnosis of 0 (benign)
 3. The "compactness_mean" value for the first patient (index=0) is equal to 0.277600
 4. The minimum value for "perimeter_mean" is 43.790000